odrans/S3COM/README.md

 S3COM is a satellite simulator and retrieval sandbox tool for cloud studies.
 It simulates satellite observations and provide consistent cloud products based on high-resolution modelling outputs.

-The goal of S3COM are mainly:
+The goals of S3COM are mainly to:
-- To provide realistic satellite measurements consistent with model outputs
+- provide realistic satellite measurements consistent with model outputs
-- Compute the sensitivity of radiative quantities to atmospheric and cloud parameters
+- compute the sensitivity of radiative quantities to atmospheric and cloud parameters
-- To test retrieval algorithm on model simulations to quantify and improve their capabilities and limitations
+- evaluate and improve retrieval algorithm using model simulations

 How to use
 ----------